Explicit kinematic equations for degree-4 rigid origami vertices, Euclidean and non-Euclidean: Kinematics of general degree-4 vertices

 \begin{remark} Care must be taken when trying to use Equations~\eqref{confeq1} and \eqref{confeq2} to isolate the different folding modes, such as to express one folding angle as a function of another folding angle.
 For example, when taking square roots of both sides of Equation~\eqref{confeq1} one needs to track which branch of the square root is needed to preserve the folding mode.

-A guiding principle that can help, especially for non-Euclidean degree-4 vertices, is to choose a folding angle $\rho_i$ that can achieve the full range of $[-\pi,\pi]$ in the rigid folding motion.
-For example, in the convex cone bird's foot degree-4 vertex in Figure~\ref{fig2.5} one should choose $\rho_2$, the folding angle of crease $e_2$, to be the free parameter, since all the other folding angles only remain in the range $[0,\pi]$ while in mode 1; if we make any of $\rho_1$, $\rho_3$, or $\rho_4$ negative, then we jump to a different connected component of the configuration space and will be in mode 2. \end{remark}
+A guiding principle that can help, especially for non-Euclidean degree-4 vertices, is to choose a folding angle $\rho_i$ as the independent parameter that can achieve the full range of $[-\pi,\pi]$ in the rigid folding motion.
+For example, consider a \textit{bird's foot} vertex, which is a degree-4 vertex with $\alpha_1=\alpha_2<\alpha_3=\alpha_4$, so that creases $e_1$-$e_3$ look like the toes of a bird's foot (see Figure~\ref{fig2.5}(a) for an example).
+In the elliptic case one should choose $\rho_2$, the folding angle of crease $e_2$, to be the free parameter, since all the other folding angles only remain in the range $[0,\pi]$ while in mode 1; if we make any of $\rho_1$, $\rho_3$, or $\rho_4$ negative, then we jump to a different connected component of the configuration space and will be in mode 2.
+(More details of how the folding angles equations from Theorem~\ref{thm1} inform the rigid folding of bird's feet can be found in Appendix~\ref{appC}.) \end{remark}

 \begin{example} Equations \eqref{confeq1} and \eqref{confeq2} can be used to verify many of the qualitative behaviors of degree-4 rigid origami vertices as documented by Waitukaitis et al. for the developable case in \cite{Waitukaitis16} and the non-developable case in \cite{NEO20}.
 For example, in \cite{NEO20} the developable degree-4 vertex with plane angles $\alpha_1=\pi/3$, $\alpha_2=\pi/2$, $\alpha_3=3\pi/4$, and $\alpha_4=5\pi/12$ is studied; see Figure~\ref{fig2}(a)-(b) for images of this vertex and a plot of the folding angle relationships between $\rho_1$ and $\rho_2$, $\rho_3$, and $\rho_4$ for both folding modes, from \cite{NEO20} (reprinted with permission).
 Using Equations \eqref{confeq1} and \eqref{confeq2} from Theorem~\ref{thm2}, we can plot these curves as shown in the first graph of Figure~\ref{fig2}(c), showing our equations match previous work in the developable case.
 In the remaining two plots of Figure~\ref{fig2}(c) we show our algebraic configuration space curves for this vertex where the sector angles $\alpha_i$ have been perturbed by $-0.05/(2\pi)$, making a synclastic convex cone vertex, and by $0.05/(2\pi)$ to make an anticlastic hyperbolic vertex.
 Our curves match the approximation curves made for such non-Euclidean vertices near the origin given in \cite[Fig. 2]{NEO20}.
 Note that in this Figure we plot all solutions of the Theorem~\ref{thm2} equations that give $\rho_i\in [\pi,\pi]$, which includes rigid foldings that cause the material to self-intersect or cause other folding angles to go beyond $\pm\pi$; such solution curve parts are drawn in faded line widths in Figure~\ref{fig2}(c).